Roger Sherman Greene

-Roger Sherman Greene (December 14, 1840 – February, 17, 1930) was a United States lawyer, judge, politician and military officer.
+Roger Sherman Greene (December 14, 1840 – February, 17, 1930) was an American lawyer, judge, politician and military officer.

 Early life

 Greene was a descendant of many of the distinguished families of the Atlantic states.
 On the maternal side he was the great-grandson of Roger Sherman, one of the signers of the Declaration of Independence, the Articles of Confederation, and the United States Constitution.
 His mother, Mary Evarts, was a daughter of Jeremiah Evarts and a sister of William M. Evarts, US Secretary of State, US Attorney General and a US Senator from New York.
 His father, Rev. David Greene, was for twenty years the corresponding secretary of the American Board of Commissioners for Foreign Missions.
 In his eighth year the family moved to Westborough, Massachusetts, and two years later to Windsor, Vermont.

 He graduated from Dartmouth College in 1859.
 During his college life, being largely dependent upon his own exertions for support, he taught school in vacations at Windsor in the winter of 1857/58, and at Falmouth, Massachusetts in the winter of 1858/59.
 Soon after his graduation he began the study of law in the office of Evarts, Southmayd & Choate, in New York City.
 In this office as student, and afterward as managing clerk, he gained preliminary legal training.
 In May 1862, in New York City, he was admitted to practice, but he soon abandoned his professional career and to enter the Union army.